What are Blackheads?

 - Wash your face twice a day, especially on days when you step out.

 - It is very important to ensure that you use clean towels, pillowcases and everything that comes in touch with your skin regularly.

 - Believe it or not, your phone screen is exposing you to a lot of dirt.
 Clean it regularly before bringing it near to your face.

 - Our hands touch so many things and carry a lot of germs as well as dirt.
 Keep them away from your face unless you wash them first.

 - Pick the right products for yourself.
 Be cautious of what you are exposing your skin to and what works the best for the health of your skin.

 Some myths about Blackheads -

 - While blackheads are more common for oily skin, you may get them even if you have dry skin!

 - While it may look like dirt is trapped in the pore, it is not dirt!
-The head gets black to oxidation.
+The head gets black from oxidation.

-- You can get blackheads even when your skin is not particularly acne prone.
+- You can get blackheads even when your skin is not acne-prone.

 - Blackhead removal: Things to consider (medicalnewstoday.com)